 To accurately retell the story of creation from Genesis 1:1-2:3 simply.
 To discuss and explain what Genesis 1:1 tells Christians about God, creation and the world.
 To investigate the word 'Stewardship' and provide examples of what Christians do to look after the world for God.
 To form links between creation and different Christian festivals (i.e. harvest) To recognise the link between creation and Christian concepts such as trust and mindfulness.
 To compare the Christian creation story to that of other religions.
-To know that Muhammad (pbuh) is a prophet and the last messenger of Allah in Islam To understand that the Qur'an is the special book for Muslims and is written in Arabic.
-Salvation What does Easter mean to Christians?
+Incarnation Why does Christmas matter to Christians?